 Whether you’re an athlete spending long hours training in the sun or you’re simply enjoying long days at the lake and poolside afternoons, sunscreen is a must!
 And when there’s water or sweat involved, sport sunscreen is the way to go.

-The Difference Between Sport Sunscreen And Regular Sunscreen
+What Is The Difference Between Sport Sunscreen And Regular Sunscreen?

 Regular sunscreen is for days you’re out and about and spending time in the sun but not splashing in the water, sweating it out, or soaking up the sun’s rays for hours upon hours.

-Meanwhile, sport sunscreen is, in general, water and sweat-resistant for up to 80 minutes.
+Meanwhile, sport sunscreen is, in general, water-resistant for up to 40 or 80 minutes.
 That means it’s not going to wash right off of your skin when you break a sweat or hop in the pool.

-That said, before you grab the nearest sunscreen and head out the door, let’s go over a few things to look for in sport sunscreen to keep your skin, your body, and the earth all happy and healthy.
+That said, before you grab the nearest sunscreen and head out the door, let’s go over a few things to look for in sport sunscreen to keep your skin, your body all happy and healthy.

 What To Look For In Sport Sunscreen

 If you’re looking specifically for sport sunscreen, it’s probably because you want sun protection while you’re wet or sweaty.
-That means one of the first things you’ll want to look for when choosing a sunblock is one that is water- and sweat-resistant.
+That means one of the first things you’ll want to look for when choosing a sunblock is one that is water-resistant.

-Check for one that offers you at least 80 minutes of water and sweat resistance.
+Check for one that offers you at least 40 or 80 minutes of water-resistance.

 If you’ve heard the term “broad-spectrum” thrown around but aren’t sure exactly what it means, we’ve got you covered.
 The sun shines down on us with three different types of rays: UVA, UVB, and UVC.

-The UVC rays don’t make it to the earth, so you can forget about them.
+The UVC rays don’t make it to the ozone layer, so you can forget about them.
 What you need protection from are the other two.
 And broad-spectrum sunscreen blocks both UVA and UVB rays.
 Perfect!